-The Florida Turnpike, often called “Florida’s Main Street,” is a toll road in Florida that offers convenient routes and easy access to major highways throughout the state.
-If you’re leaving from the Southeast Florida area, simply take the Turnpike and continue going South.
-It ends at the Overseas Highway (U.S. Route 1) in Florida City, so then you follow US 1 south into the Florida Keys.
+Florida’s Turnpike, often called “Florida’s Main Street,” is a toll road in Florida that offers convenient routes and easy access to major highways throughout the state.
+If you’re leaving from the Southeast Florida area, simply take the turnpike until it intersects with US-1 S in Florida City.
+You can take this route all the way to the Florida Keys.

 The Florida Keys are made up of 100 tiny islands, linked by the 128-mile Overseas Highway.
-If you simply want to visit the Upper Keys, travelers can reach Key Largo, the gateway to the Keys, in about an hour from Miami.
-Driving from Ft.
-Lauderdale to the Florida Keys takes about an hour and 45 minutes.
-Driving through the beautiful Florida Keys to Key West will take an additional 3 hours, but well worth it.
+If you simply want to visit the Upper Keys, you can reach Key Largo, the gateway to the Keys, in about an hour from Miami.
+Driving from Fort Lauderdale to the Florida Keys takes about 1 hour and 45 minutes.
+Driving through the beautiful Florida Keys to Key West will take an additional 3 hours, but it’s well worth it.
 There’s nothing like driving over the vibrant blue ocean, which can only be experienced on the Seven Mile Bridge, one of the longest bridges in the world.
-This classic American road trip is best enjoyed in a convertible to get the best scenic experience or a jeep to drive on all kinds of terrains should you feel adventurous.
-Either way, once you have either of them, just drop the top, turn up the volume, and enjoy the drive!

 Duration: 6 hours and 20 minutes

 Distance: 400 miles

 For those traveling from the Central Florida area and wishing to go straight to Key West, taking Florida’s Turnpike is the fastest option.
 It’s a direct route where you only pay one toll at the beginning.
 Please keep in mind that if you plan to stop in Miami for a couple of hours and exit the turnpike, you will need to pay another toll once you re-enter.